NUS-ISS-T20-GCAAS/agent-based-hiring-system/README.md

 - `audit-agent` for bias and compliance checks
 - `ranking-agent` for manual re-ranking of candidates in a job
 - `postgres` for jobs, candidates, workflow runs, and artifacts
+- `redis` for the Celery task broker and event PubSub
 - `infra/terraform` for AWS infrastructure definitions

 ## Current Status